-This post is a guide to visiting Smithsonian’s National Museum of African-American History & Culture (NMAAHC), including information on tickets, tours, how to get there, and what to expect updated for 2019 and the new ticketing policies.
+This post is a guide to visiting the Smithsonian’s National Museum of African-American History & Culture (NMAAHC), including information on tickets, tours, how to get there, and what to expect updated and the new ticketing policies.

 The information in this section will help you plan an outing the National Museum of African-American History & Culture.
 This is where you will find details on how to get there, the best times to visit, security information, and what to expect.

 There are many ways to get there and it is a short walk from many other destinations on the National Mall.
 We recommend this link for specific directions to the museum: https://www.si.edu/museums/african-american-museum